pinkpong111/multi-agent-governance-architecture/README.md

 **Critical phenomena derivation of n² scaling (VST Section 1.6.2):**

-The quadratic scaling is not a network density assumption.
+The quadratic scaling is not an interaction-structure density assumption *(network density — adopted from NAT/VST)*.
 It is a necessary consequence of critical-state dynamics.
 Adaptive multi-agent systems naturally converge toward branching ratio R ≈ 1 (self-organized criticality, VST Section 1.6.1).
 At this critical point:

 ```
 Why n² emerges at R ≈ 1: